 2 Day clinics with Jossy Reynvoet in Australia.

 Jossy came to Australia in November 2019 for several clinics in Queensland that I hosted.
-It was a great success and is coming back again this year.
+It was a great success and we hope when international travel is back open again that he is coming back.

 Jossy is a licenced Bent Branderup instructor and has developed his own Bitless Art of Riding stucture that is based on the Academic Art of Riding.
 Even though Jossy has devoted himself to riding bitless it does not mean he will not teach anyone that wants to ride with bit.